Allergy to Fragrance: Understanding Fragrance Additives and Choosing Products

 Other Products That May Contain Fragrance

 Be careful with household products, such as floor cleaners, room fresheners, aromatherapy products, and household cleansers.
-I've seen several reactions from essential oil diffusers, so be cautious.
+I've also seen several reactions recently from essential oil diffusers, so be cautious.

 Even products worn by your spouse or children can cause problems, if they come into contact with your skin.